Banca Carige

 Banca Carige S.p.A., historically known as Cassa di Risparmio di Genova e Imperia (Ca.Ri.Ge.) was an Italian bank based in Genoa, with more than 500 bank branches in Italy, prior to its acquisition by BPER Banca in February 2022.
 The predecessor of the bank, a mount of piety, was founded in 1483 in Genoa, the Republic of Genoa.
 Banca Carige and its subsidiaries were known as Banca Carige Group (Gruppo Banca Carige).
 The banking group was one of the large banking groups in Italy, and as such, was supervised by the European Central Bank.
-In 2017, the banking group had 529 branches throughout Italy, with one branch in Nice, France, about 37.2% branches were located in the home region Liguria.
+In 2017, the banking group had 529 branches throughout Italy, with one branch in Nice, France, about 37.2% of branches were located in the home region Liguria.

 In November 2022, Banca Carige was fully incorporated into BPER Banca and ceased to exist as a separate entity.

 History

-1483–1990: Early Years
+1483–1990: early years

 In 1483, the Franciscan religious Angelo Da Chivasso, founded the mount of piety (Monte di Pietà) of Genoa.
 In 1846, a decree of Piedmont-Sardinia King Charles Albert of Sardinia created the Cassa di Risparmio di Genova, which extended the basic financial services of the mount to encourage and protect small savings more widely.

 In the 19th century, the bank expanded into western Liguria, and in 1967, it became the Cassa di Risparmio di Genova e Imperia.
-Imperia was the capital of the west most province of Liguria region.
+Imperia was the capital of the west-most province of Liguria region.

-1991 – 1999
+1991–1999

 In 1991, due to Amato Law, the bank, as a statutory corporation, was split into Banca Carige S.p.A. and Fondazione Carige, forming Gruppo Banca Carige in the same year.
 The bank absorbed Istituto di Credito Fondiario della Liguria and Mediocredito Ligure.
 In January 1995, Banca Carige entered into the Borsa Italiana as a listed company.
 In 1997, the Gruppo Banca Carige acquired some insurance companies.